Which houses in multiple occupation (HMOs) need a licence

 Licence holders must comply with HMO Licence Conditions.

-Failure to comply with the licence conditions will be dealt with either informally or formally through enforcement action.
+Failure to comply with the licence conditions will be dealt with through enforcement action.
 See the Council’s Private Sector Housing Enforcement and Licensing Policy 2021 for more information.

 HMO Licence Fees